 How to hang and sleep in a Hammock

 To attach your hammock to your hamaquero, you need two things: the special length and configuration of rope, called sogas para hamaca (ropes for a hammock) and the hooks which attach the rope loops to the hammock hooks and are called ganchos para hamacas or eses (for the “S” shape that they come in).
-The sogas are usually sold in pairs, because you need one for each side, and come in colors to match (or not!) your hammock.
-All of these things can be found in the mercado, and often times even in a corner store in your neighborhood. (from the Yucatan Living website)
+The sogas are usually sold in pairs, because you need one for each side, and come in colours to match (or not!) your hammock.
+Usually, these are available from where you bought your hammaca or in the local ferreratia or hardware store.

-Yes you can wash your hammock and this should be done at least a few times a year.
+Yes, you can wash your hammock and this should be done at least a few times a year.
 Do not attempt to machine wash them as those strings will get totally wrapped around your machine and become almost impossible to disentangle.
 Simply use a large bucket filled with water and a little bit of soap, make sure you rinse it well and then hang up to dry ensuring that it is spread out to its widest point so all the strings dry.

 Ebtun is where there is a prison selling hammocks handmade by their prisoners; this town is just outside of Valladolid.
 The hamacas have a great reputation and are known for their quality.
-They are nylon made, very tightly woven and double stranded.
+They are nylon made, very tightly woven and double-stranded.
 The colours are quite amazing and they do come in 3 sizes: single, matrimonial and king size.
 Prices are non-negotiable and interestingly each hamaca comes with the name of the prisoner who made it, the cost is around $90 US for a double and around $50 US for a single.
 This is the place that folks who know hammocks recommend buying a hammock from.

-The shop Aguacate on Calle 58, in Merida has a great reputation for their hammocks, if you get a chance find it and drop by to buy your hammocks from true craftspeople.
+The shop Aguacate on Calle 58, in Merida, has a great reputation for their hammocks, if you get a chance find it and drop by to buy your hammocks from true craftspeople.